-This curl response is exactly what you should expect from any query prior to putting a firewall up.
-In technical terms, a 200 response basically means that everything is "all clear" on the call and response.
+This curl response is exactly what you should expect from any query before putting a firewall up.
+In technical terms, a 200 response means that everything is "all clear" on the call and response.

 After giving WAF a few minutes to distribute itself throughout Cloudfront, I'm going to run that command again.
 In this case, I'm expecting to see a 403 Forbidden.
 As you'll notice, that's just what we got.
 Don't celebrate yet though - All that test really means is that we got an error upon retrieval.
 We still need to ensure that the image is both publicly view-able and also completely accessible to the search engine bots and social networks we whitelisted earlier.

 One way to ensure that it's publicly viewable is simply to visit the site yourself.
 After that checks out we're going to run one final curl that mimics the response the file will get when called from Googlebot.
 That can be achieved with the following terminal command...